 It’s always a lovely summer atmosphere here.
 It’s a very popular place to hang out and all seats can be taken after business hours or during the weekends.
 Reservation is possible.

-TIP: If you visit Berlin in the winter, the beer garden change name to the winter garden.
+TIP: If you visit Berlin in the winter, the beer garden changes name to winter garden.
 Here you can buy Glühwein (hot mulled wine) and bratwurst, or rent a bonfire pan and bake your own bread

 - Sommergarten James June – Karl-Marx-Allee 93